PennyLeScroche/PennyLeScroche.github.io/notes.md

 - Powers started awakening and the world is in chaos
 - The World Ended and you're fighting to survive
 - You are selected by ancient beings as protectors and they bestow you with tremendous power
 - You pilot specialized machines in order to protect the world

+Playsets:
+- Support different settings with specific tables via a "playset" book
+- 2-3 small sample playsets included in the game
+    - Standard Heroic Fantasy (D&D, Heroes of Might & Magic, Avatar)
+    - Modern Supernatural Demon Hunters (Soul Eater, YuYu Hakusho, JJK)
+    - Science Fantasy Laser Swords and Magic Pistols (Outlaw Star, Star Wars, GunXSword)

 Types of Powers:
 - Physically altered bodies